wdhowe/clojure-snippets/README.md

 ----

-## Boot
+## Boot Projects

-Boot is an alternative build tool to Leiningen.
+Boot is an alternative project management/build tool to Leiningen.
 It can also be used for single file Clojure scripts if you don't want to create a full project.

 Official site: `https://boot-clj.com/`